-COVID-19 and the Yukon First Nations Arts Program in 2020-2021
+COVID-19 and the Yukon First Nations Arts Program in 2021-2022

-The Yukon First Nations Arts certificate program will be offering core courses, on site, in the following communities in 2020-21: Carmacks, Pelly, Old Crow, Teslin, and Mayo.
+The Yukon First Nations Arts certificate program will be offering core courses, on site, in the following communities in 2021-22: Carcross, Dawson, Haines Junction, Ross River, Ta'an Kwach'in (Whitehorse) & Watson Lake.
 Students are encouraged to check this page regularly for updates on these course offerings as well as details on future offerings.